Making CRDTs 98% More Efficient

 The last chunk is the data chunk.
 You know the drill by now:

-1. Four bytes that read DATA in ASCII.
+- Four bytes that read

-2. Two bytes that represent the length of the rest of the chunk in bytes.
+in ASCII. - Two bytes that represent the length of the rest of the chunk in bytes.

 That’s the header.
 There are two types of items that can appear in the data chunk: pixels and blanks.
-Each item will start with a single byte “tag” indicating which type it is — 0 for blank and 1 for pixel.
+Each item will start with a single byte “tag” indicating which type it is — 0

 Blank items are easy.
 After the tag, they have two single bytes indicating how many consecutive blank spaces they represent.